GUIDE ON MWAGUSI SAFARI CAMP IN TANZANIA

 Cyril Christo & Marie Wilkinson, Conservation Photographers, Authors & Wildlife Documentary Producers - USA

-SAFARI TRIP IDEA FOR MWAGUSI SAFARI CAMP IN RUAHA TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR MWAGUSI SAFARI CAMP IN RUAHA TANZANIA

-When staying at Mwagusi Safari Camp in Ruaha, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Selous or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.
+When staying at Mwagusi Safari Camp in Ruaha, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Nyerere (Selous) or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.